josephhughes/viral-bioinformatics-training/Bash_Scripting/File_Formats_And_Text_Processing.md

 Extract the lines containing the paper titles in the sarscov2.gb file

 ### Task 18
-Extract the lines from the owid-covid-data.csv file that are from the Philippines, sort by the number of cases per day and print the top row.
+Extract the lines from the owid-covid-data.csv file that are from the Philippines, sort by the number of new cases and print the top row.

 ----